-When you decide to sell or close your company via a members voluntary liquidation (MVL), you may be eligible for Entrepreneurs Relief to reduce the amount of capital gains tax you will legally be required to pay on the sale of your company and/or its assets, from its standard rate to a reduced 10% rate.
+When you decide to sell or close your company via a members voluntary liquidation (MVL), you may be eligible for Entrepreneurs’ Relief.
+This reduces the amount of Capital Gains Tax you will legally be required to pay on the sale of your company and/or its assets, from its standard rate to a reduced 10% rate.

 This reduced 10% rate is lower than the traditional capital gains rate but be aware that there is a limit on the amount you can claim which is currently capped at £10m over your lifetime.

-As with any sort of tax break scheme of this nature, there are certain criteria you will need to fulfill to pay the reduced tax as a result of entrepreneurs relief.
+As with any sort of tax break scheme of this nature, there are certain criteria you will need to fulfil to pay the reduced tax as a result of Entrepreneurs’ Relief.
 These include:

 - You must apply as an individual

-- You should be an employee of the company you are claiming against
+- You should be an employee of the company which the claim relates

 - You will need to own at least 5% of the company and have at least 5% voting rights.
 Also, you will need to have owned your share in the company for at least 12 months before the business ceased trading.

-You can apply for entrepreneurs relief if you feel that you fulfill the above criteria and if your company has gone through an MVL, then on most occasions, you will qualify for entrepreneurs relief.
+You can apply for Entrepreneurs’ Relief if you feel that you fulfil the above criteria.
+If your company has gone through an MVL, then on most occasions, you will qualify for Entrepreneurs’ Relief.

-You will need to pay capital gains tax on the capital from the sale/closure of your business but a successful claim for entrepreneurs relief reduces the amount of this tax you will owe.
+You will need to pay capital gains tax on the capital from the sale/closure of your business, but a successful claim for Entrepreneurs’ Relief reduces the amount of tax you will owe.

-As a result, when you use the MVL procedure to receive surplus funds from the appointed liquidator, you could make significant savings in tax with entrepreneurs relief.
+As a result, when you use the MVL procedure, you could make significant tax savings with Entrepreneurs’ Relief.